 One of the most rewarding healthcare careers you can embark upon is that of a psychiatric nurse practitioner or mental health nurse.
 It will give you the chance to make a difference in the lives of some of the most vulnerable people in the country, and you’ll never struggle to find work or earn a decent living.
 There are lots of opportunities to specialize and progress – but what are the steps you need to take to get there in the first place?

 You’ll need to qualify as an RN

 Before you can move into mental health, you’ll need to acquire generic professional nursing skills.
-This means obtaining a bachelor’s degree, which normally takes two to three years, depending on how much time you can commit to study.
+This means obtaining a degree like Master of Science in Nursing, which normally takes two to three years, depending on how much time you can commit to study.
 It will require you to obtain a certain level of clinical experience, so you’ll need to spend time working on a ward.
 After graduating, you’ll need to take the NCLEX-RN exam and acquire a license to practice as a registered nurse.

 You’ll need to gain a Psychiatric Mental Health Nursing Certificate

 Once you’re practicing as an RN, you’ll have the option of obtaining a certificate in Psychiatric Mental Health Nursing.
 To do this, you’ll need to be able to demonstrate your competence in an exam.
 It helps to have some experience working with mentally ill people, so many people choose to volunteer with relevant charities before taking the exam.
 After getting your certificate, you can work at a basic level for up to five years, gaining valuable knowledge that will help you with the next stage of qualification.

 You’ll need to take a master’s degree with a psychiatric specialty